-- B. Center the door so that it has equal spacing on the right and left.
+B. Center the door so that it has equal spacing on the right and left.
+Make sure light does not shine through the side seals.

 - C. Level the door with a leveling device and shims. - D. The space between the bottom of the door and the finished floor must at least be what you see in the shop drawings. - E. Make sure the spacing on the top matches the shop drawings.